EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 File transfer     : WinSCP

 ----------------------------------------------------------------------------------------
-Visual Studio Code is recomended as code editor with ReSharper (perfect for Unreal Engine 5 C++) as plug-in.
+Visual Studio Code is reccomended as code editor with ReSharper (perfect for Unreal Engine 5 C++) as plug-in.
 Intellisense does not comprehend Unreal Engine 5 specific project structure and use of C++ macros well.

-Thonny as interface for the python scripts on the Rasberry Pi 5 is sufficent and should come pre-installed through the operating system imaging tool.
+Thonny editor as interface for the python scripts on the Rasberry Pi 5 is sufficent and should come pre-installed through the operating system imaging tool.

 Unreal Engine editor 5.7 was originally used to create this project.
 Unreal Engine